MP 41x15x10 / N38 - neodymium magnet

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Wide application in modern technologies – are utilized in hard drives, electric drive mechanisms, medical equipment or other highly developed apparatuses.
+- Wide application in modern technologies – find application in HDD drives, electric drive mechanisms, medical apparatus and very advanced devices.

 Disadvantages of neodymium magnets:

-- Health risk arising from small pieces of magnets can be dangerous, when accidentally ingested, which is particularly important in the aspect of protecting young children.
-Furthermore, small elements of these magnets can hinder the diagnostic process when they are in the body.
+- Health risk to health from tiny fragments of magnets can be dangerous, in case of ingestion, which is crucial in the aspect of protecting young children.
+Furthermore, small elements of these products can complicate diagnosis in case of swallowing.

 Do not place neodymium magnets near a computer HDD, TV, and wallet.